Practical Mission Planning for Optimized UAV-Sensor Wireless Recharging: Experiments, Results and Discussion

 \subsection{Complexity Analysis}

-In the described tests, a two-dimensional vector with memory size $\big(N_{pop} \cdot N_{sol}\big)$ is used for recording population solutions.
-As for the time complexity of the CBHA, it takes $\big(N_{sol} \cdot N_{sn}\big)$ iterations to complete the `attraction' process, which is the most computationally demanding function in the CBHA's evolution loop.
-The worst-case main loop iterations, therefore, should be $\big(N_{sol} \cdot N_{sn} \cdot N_{gen} \cdot N_{pop}\big)$.
-Note that the solution length is equal to the sensor node number in a TSP scenario, which takes $\big(N_{sn}^2 \cdot N_{gen} \cdot N_{pop}\big)$ iterations to compute.
-The CBHA therefore has a time complexity of $O(n) \sim O(n^2)$ when the number of sensor nodes is considered as the main input.
-The execution time of the experiments in \S~\ref{sec:tspop} and \S~\ref{sec:iter} are shown in Fig.~\ref{fig:optsptime}.
-The average execution time of the `Optimization Solver' includes data reading and writing, where reading the time-variable wind data file is the longest process because the simulation has a 10-second time step and a 25-meter distance step.
+In the described tests, a two-dimensional vector with memory size $\big(N_{pop} \cdot N_{route}\big)$ is used for recording population solutions.
+As for the time complexity of CBHA, it takes $\big(N_{route} \cdot N_{sn}\big)$ iterations to complete the `attraction' phase, which is the most computationally demanding function in CBHA's evolution loop.
+The worst-case iterations taken for the main loop, therefore, should be $\big(N_{sol} \cdot N_{sn} \cdot N_{gen} \cdot N_{pop}\big)$.
+Note that $N_{sol} = N_{sn}$ in TSP scenarios, which takes $\big(N_{sn}^2 \cdot N_{gen} \cdot N_{pop}\big)$ iterations to compute.
+Therefore, CBHA has a time complexity of $O(n) \sim O(n^2)$ when $N_{sn}$ is considered the main input.
+For FastROMP, both operators require three vectors, each with a memory size $N_{route}$, to keep track of the UAV's route, energy, and flight time.
+During the computation of the add value list, the add operator requires a maximum of $\big( (N - N_{route})^2 \cdot N_{route} \big)$ iterations, which is the most computationally expensive part of the algorithm.
+The drop operator needs at most $N_{route}^2$ iterations to calculate the drop value list.
+As a result, the sequential execution of both operators will lead the FastROMP's worst-case time complexity to be $O(n^2)$.